nagasudhirpulla/taming_python/blog/skills/ftp_python.md

 <hr/>

-* In this post we try to learn how to use `ftplib` python module to communicate with FTP server
+* In this post we try to learn how to use `ftplib` python module to interact with FTP server
 * ftplib is an inbuilt python module that can be used for FTP server interactions like upload files, download files, read list of file names etc
 * If you want to setup a local FTP server, you can read my blog post [here](https://nagasudhir.blogspot.com/2022/02/setup-ftp-server-and-ftp-client-in.html)